 This procedure doesn't address the acid production which is the cause of acid reflux disease.

-Also something to consider is that a baby is in it's full developmental stage and everything about that baby is going to grow, including it's organs.
+Also something to consider is that a baby is in its full developmental stage and everything about that baby is going to grow, including your child's organs.